Map of Sindh

 Table 1.2 Karachi Administrative Divisions

-The following buildings are protected under Federal Laws of Pakistan:
+The following buildings in Karachi district are protected under Federal Laws of Pakistan:

 According to Guidelines for Sensitive & Critical Areas GoP 1999, there are 208 buildings protected under the Provincial Government acts.
 These are as follows: